Ever had a fantasy about riding horses on the beach? Here's your chance!

 In addition to riding horses on the beach, Mar Vista Stable has:

-There is also a little pony ring for very small children: 10 minutes for $10.
+There is also a little pony ring for very small children, ages 3 to 7: 10 minutes for $10.

 There have been horses on the beach at this location since the 1800s.
 The beach was patrolled on horseback during the Civil War and World War I, and the stables were in the same area.
 One of the wranglers said he used to ride here as a boy and the Daly City high schools had rodeo teams as recently as the 60's.